AlexiaDelorme/project-cookbook/README.md

     - occasion (multiple selection allowed)
     - geography (multiple selection allowed)
 - Users have the possibility to leave some fields blank, this will not prevent the form from being submitted.
 The criteria for which the field was left blank will simply be disregarded.
-- Once the form is succesfully submitted, users will be presented with a list of the recipes matching his criteria.
+- Once the form is succesfully submitted, users will be presented with a list of the recipes matching their criteria.
 Users are provided with the number of recipes matching their search, and can click any recipe cards (with recipe name and a small picture) and will be redirected to the recipe description.

 ###### Feature 3 - Browse recipes by categories type
 - Users who are looking for inspiration or would like to search for recipes based on specific categories can actually do so.
 - After clicking on the "Recipes" menu item in the navigation bar, users will be first presented with 4 general categories to "sort" recipes:
-    - occasion
+    - Occasion
-    - geography
+    - Geography
-    - diet
+    - Diet
-    - meal
+    - Meal
 - After selecting one of the previous categories, users can then choose to sort the recipes by sub-categories as follow:
-    - occassion: Christmas, New Year's, Weddings...
+    - Occassion: Christmas, New Year's, Weddings...
-    - geography: North America, Asia...
+    - Geography: North America, Asia...
-    - diet: Vegan, Vegeterian...
+    - Diet: Vegan, Vegeterian...
-    - meal: Breakfast, Snacks...
+    - Meal: Breakfast, Snacks...
-- Once users have clicked the desired sub-category, they are then presented with a list of all the recipes matching their category and sub-category selection.
+- Once users click the desired sub-category, they are then presented with a list of all the recipes matching their category and sub-category selections.
 Users can click on any recipe cards (with recipe name and a small picture) and will be redirected to the recipe description.

 ###### Feature 4 - About us page
 - Users can learn more about the purpose of this website.